Registration Program Schedule Contact Us Directions Previous Programs

 Programs and Schedule

-2024 Program Listing
+2026 Program Listing

 Certificates and Prizes

 To be awarded a final "diploma" certificate, you will need to complete at least 5 out of 7 events.
-In addition, there is a common thread through the event sequence, so that regular attendance is beneficial.
+In addition, there is a common thread through the event sequence, so regular attendance is beneficial.

 Registration